 Many young people in our accommodation-based services move on to our step-down or visiting support services.
 These are often nearby or in the same local area.

 Here young people who are ready to become more independent live in shared accommodation and receive support from our visiting teams.
 These services provide a valuable stepping stone for young people moving from accommodation-based support to independent living.

 We support young people living across a variety of different settings.
 They might be living with friends, relatives or in shared accommodation.
 For many, this may be the first time they will have lived independently.

 We provide practical support around managing and maintaining a home and support them to feel safe, secure and confident.

-We have over 40 years experience of supporting people to make choices, take control and move forwards with their lives.
-We do this through our Look Ahead approach, providing services that are personalised, co-produced and delivered in partnership with health.
+We have over 40 years experience of supporting people to make choices, take control and move forwards with their lives through our Look Ahead approach, providing services that are personalised, co-produced and delivered in partnership with health.

 Key to our approach for young people is our new Lifeskills Programme, co-developed by our customers and staff.
 Mapped to the Government’s Care Leavers’ Strategy, it focuses on building skills and confidence in the different areas professionals look at when assessing a young people’s ability to live independently.
 This includes emotional wellbeing, skills, training and work, health, finances, relationships and their living environment.

 To be aspirational, encouraging them to believe they can and will succeed

 As an adult on equal terms, clear about expectations, rights and responsibilities